retirement savings | march 3, 2025

 Thought Leadership Director

-The increased focus on diversity, equity, and inclusion has driven recent research on financial wellness, and racial gaps in retirement savings, in particular, have gained significant attention.
-But gender1 is an equally important dimension of the retirement savings gap.
-In 2023, our T. Rowe Price Retirement Savings and Spending Study, which surveys a nationally representative group of 401(k) plan participants, focused on the gender gap in retirement savings—and the disparities are striking.
+The wage and lifetime income gaps between men and women present many challenges for women preparing for retirement.
+In our 2024 T. Rowe Price Retirement Savings and Spending Study, which surveys a nationally representative group of 401(k) plan participants, focused on the gender gap in retirement savings—and the disparities are striking and persistent.

 Our analysis showed that women were contributing less annually to their workplace 401(k) plan and had significantly lower retirement account balances (Figure 1).

-Therefore, it is understandable that women’s level of financial stress is higher with 62% of women reporting high and moderate levels of stress compared with 47% of men.
+Therefore, it is understandable that women’s level of financial stress is higher, with 64% of women reporting high and moderate levels of stress compared with 55% of men.

 The gender gap in retirement savings is a challenge for women who are preparing for retirement, and we understand that there are various social and economic factors that significantly affect women’s ability to save.
 In our research, we examine how traditionally lower incomes, along with factors such as participation in retirement plans, debt, and job tenure, may be contributing to the gender retirement savings gap.